TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sql/problemscopingques-sql-backuprestore-georestore-db.md

             "displayLabel": "Please provide additional context for the error message you are encountering.", "required": true,
             "useAsAdditionalDetails": true,
-            "watermarkText": "Always provide the full error text from the underlying client library (e.g., SqlClient), not the general error from your client application.
-If available, include the client stack trace as well."
+            "watermarkText": "Please provide the full error that you seeing \ Explain your issue in detail.If available, please attach any relevant screenshots and scripts that you have used."
         }
     ],
     "$schema": "SelfHelpContent"